cc65/cc65/libsrc/float/readme.md

 ## cc65 floating point support

-The current goal is to implement ieee754 support in the compiler, using the "float" datatype as the common 32bit float.
-ANYTHING ELSE COMES LATER
+The current main goal is to implement IEEE754 support *in the compiler*, using the "float" datatype as the common 32bit float.

+*** ANYTHING ELSE COMES LATER ***

 You can not use any of this to write software yet.
-Dont bother.
+Don't bother.
 This is for people who want to help pushing the floating point support further.

+You can however try the current state of development.
+You should be able to build small (and slow...) programs that use floats on any supported target.

-- build the compiler/toolchain/libs from this fptest branch
+- Build the compiler/toolchain/libs from this fptest branch.
-- now you can build the programs in this directory
+- Now you can build the samples and/or tests.
+Related to fp stuff are:

-right now you'll have to use the cbm kernal wrapper library, as that is pretty much the only one that somewhat works :)

-feel free to work on "real" ieee754 functions (see below)
+    samples/mandelfloat.c
+    samples/mathtest.c

+    test/val/float-basic-const-const.c
+    test/val/float-basic-const-var.c
+    test/val/float-basic-var-const.c
+    test/val/float-basic-var-var.c
+    test/val/float-cmp-const-const.c
+    test/val/float-cmp-const-var.c
+    test/val/float-cmp-intconst-const.c
+    test/val/float-cmp-var-const.c
+    test/val/float-cmp-var-intconst.c
+    test/val/float-cmp.c
+    test/val/float-const-conv.c
+    test/val/float-conv-float-to-char.c
+    test/val/float-conv-float-to-schar.c
+    test/val/float-conv.c
+    test/val/float-minimal.c
+    test/val/float-mixed.c
+    test/val/float-negate.c
+    test/val/float-ternary.c

+Further info:

+- Right now by default all targets will use the Berkeley Softfloat Library.
+This solves the annoying "chicken and egg" problem of having to implement the float support both in the compiler and in the target library at the same time, before anything can be tested properly.
+Fortunately that also means we can use the simulator for running test programs, and test changes in the compiler using our test bench, and that against a library that is known to somewhat work correctly :)
+- The default library can be overridden by linking an override file, similar to how you can use the soft80 implementation for conio.
+Right now such override files are provided for the C64 and VIC20 (fp754kernal.o).
+The samples will automatically use the overrides.

+Wanted:

+- For the time being, i will not look at writing IEEE754 functions in assembly.
+  Please see below for more info on what is needed to do this, should you be interested in doing this.
+- It might be possible to produce a similar kernal- or OS- wrapper override file for other targets (or port the CBM one to other CBM targets).
+  - If you create a new one, keep in mind that the compiler *right now* will currently work with IEEE754 floats, which your library calls must also work with (which will involve converting forth and back to whatever other format at runtime)

+Roadmap:

+- Test/Fix using the Softfloat lib some more
+- When all obvious tests have been created and work OK, we can merge

+- implement ieee754 library

+- implement support for native FP formats
+  - for this the wrappers in fp.c must be used in the compiler at all places.
+  - also we must *implement* the native format on the host in fp.c
+  - add a cmdline option to the compiler to switch the float binary type (754, cbm, woz, ...)
+  - last not least a wrapper library that uses the native format must be created
+  - it is not unlikely that we will need extra tests for the native format

 ## The Compiler

-- for the time being i will handle and test only expressions where left and right side are both floats. that will enable me to fix and test a fair portion of what has to be done, before i will have to dive into the ugly areas of type conversion and casting.

 NOT WORKING YET: